oshinnarwal/WeatherReporting/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Things you need to install the software and how to install them

 ```
-Give examples
+JAVA
 ```

 ### Installing